the-ok-is-not-enough/.github/profile/README.md

 If you only want to check if the provided code builds you can simply `cd` into the corresponding repository and run `sbt run stage` which triggers the build process and produces an executable at `<project_dir>/target/universal/stage/bin/<projectname>`.
 Each executable provides a `-h` flag when executed without parameter.

-In case you are interested in a more in-depth exploration of the capabilities, please refer to the individual READMEs.

 ### Requirements (High level)

 - scala